Company Logo - Home Link

 The spectacle includes smoke effects as well as music that incorporates chants and other tribal elements along with sounds of actual volcanic eruptions.

-• Around 5 minutes
+• Show length is around 5 minutes

 Location:

-• Outside the Las Vegas Boulevard's main entrance at the Mirage.
+• Outside the Las Vegas Boulevard's main entrance at the Mirage

 Best Viewing Spots: